Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 2: In Search of Nonzero Alpha Assets

 \subsection{Nonzero Alpha Hypothesis and Test}

 The multi-factor pricing model, motivated by the Arbitrage Pricing Theory \citep{ross1976arbitrage}, postulates how financial returns are related to market risks.
-It has enjoyed widespread application in asset pricing and portfolio management.
+This model has enjoyed widespread application in asset pricing and portfolio management.
 Let $y_{it}$ be the excess return (i.e., real rate of return minus the risk-free rate) of the $i$th financial asset at day $t$ and consider the following linear regression model:

-in which $a_i$ is an intercept (a.k.a the ``alpha"), $\bm{b}_i = (b_{i1}, \ldots, b_{iK})^{\prime }$ is a vector of factor sensitivities or loadings (a.k.a the ``beta"), $\bm{f}_t = (f_{1t}, \ldots, f_{Kt})^{\prime }$ are observable factors, and $u_{it}$ is an idiosyncratic error which is uncorrelated with the factors.
-The number of factors $K$ is fixed.
-An example of \eqref{eqCrossDecomp} is the three-factor model of \citet{fama1992cross}, which captures much of the variation in the cross-section of average returns and absorbs a lot of the anomalies that have plagued the CAPM \citep[see also][]{fama1996multifactor}.
+where $a_i$ is an intercept, often referred to as ``alpha", $\bm{b}_i = (b_{i1}, \ldots, b_{iK})^{\prime }$ is a vector of factor sensitivities or loadings, also known as ``betas", $\bm{f}_t = (f_{1t}, \ldots, f_{Kt})^{\prime }$ are observable factors, and $u_{it}$ is an idiosyncratic error which is uncorrelated with the factors.
+A well-known example of \eqref{eqCrossDecomp} is the three-factor model of \citet{fama1992cross}, which captures a substantial portion of the variation in the cross-section of average returns and absorbs a lot of the anomalies that have plagued the CAPM \citep[see also][]{fama1996multifactor}.

 Our objective is to identify individual assets with a nonzero alpha.
 The null hypothesis of each asset is therefore $H_i: a_i=0$ (`there is no mispricing of asset $i$') and the alternative hypothesis is $a_i\neq 0$ (`asset $i$ is mispriced'), for $i=1,\ldots, d$.
-The most common way to test this null hypothesis is to use a simple $t$-statistic for $\alpha_i$, i.e.:
+The most common way to test this null hypothesis is to use a simple $t$-statistic for $a_i$, i.e.,

-in which, for each asset $i$, $\hat{a}_i$ is the estimated alpha and $\hat{ \sigma}_{\hat{a}_i}$ is the estimated standard error.
+where $\hat{a}_i$ is the estimated alpha and $\hat{ \sigma}_{\hat{a}_i}$ is the estimated standard error, for each asset $i = 1, ..., d$.
 Under the null hypothesis, the test statistic \eqref{eqTestAlpha} follows a Student-$t$ distribution, i.e., $X_i \sim t(\nu)$, with $\nu$ being the degrees of freedom.
-A viable detection strategy is to compute the test statistic \eqref{eqTestAlpha} for each asset in the cross-section and reject the null hypothesis when $\abs{X_i}$ is higher than a chosen quantile of the $t(\nu)$ distribution.
+A viable detection strategy involves computing the test statistic \eqref{eqTestAlpha} for each asset in the cross-section and rejecting the null hypothesis when $\abs{X_i}$ exceeds a pre-specified quantile of the $t(\nu)$ distribution.